Ll30n1d/Ll30n1d/README.md

-- 👋 Hi, I’m @Ll30n1d
+-  Hi, I’m Leonid
-- 👀 I’m interested in web development
+-  I’m junior Frontend web Dev
-- 🌱 I’m currently learning JavaScript
+-  I'm currently learning JavaScript and React.js
-- 📫 How to reach me? by my IG link in bio
+-  You can reach me by my IG link in bio

 <!---
 Ll30n1d/Ll30n1d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.